adobecom/da-collab/README.md

-# Dark Alley Collab
+# Document Authoring Collab

-Dark Alley is a research project and collab is the collaboration backend of it.
+Document Authoring is a research project and collab is the collaboration backend of it.
 It's implemented as a Cloudflare Worker using a Durable Object.

 ## Developing locally